 What can you train yourself?

-You can explain a lot of practical food safety to your team yourself.
+You can teach plenty of practical food safety to your team.
 These are mainly the daily routines and procedures that are specific to your kitchen.

 Daily HACCP procedures in your kitchen: